UofG-Digital-Signal-Processing/Lab-02-FIR/report.md

 ## Task 1: Design Filter

 According to the description, functions to design the filter need to be implemented and functions should automatically decide the num of coefficients.
 For exmaple, high pass filter just need one cutoff frequency, however, band stop frequency should have two cutoff frequency.
-Due to characteristics of python, dynamic language, at runtime the code can change its structure based on certain conditions, meanwhile, the data type is not determined at the compile stage, but the type binding is postponed to the runtime stage.Therefore, incoming parameters can be consistent.
-What is more, considering scalability, in order to not need to refactor the entire structure when a new filter needs to be designed, define a base class `Filter` and a abstract method `_design_filter` is necessary.
-And then, because the process of high pass filter is same as band stop filter's, the method to filter can be defined in super class, when a filter need a different function to filter, it is easy to overload it in specific derived class.
+Due to characteristics of python, **dynamic language**, at runtime the code can change its structure based on certain conditions, meanwhile, the data type is not determined at the compile stage, but the **type binding** is postponed to the **runtime stage**.Therefore, incoming parameters can be consistent.
+What is more, considering **scalability**, in order to not need to refactor the entire structure when a new filter needs to be designed, define a base class `Filter` and a **abstract** method `_design_filter` is necessary.
+And then, because the process of high pass filter is same as band stop filter's, the method to filter can be defined in super class, when a filter need a different function to filter, it is easy to **overload** it in specific derived class.

 ## I. Define the super class, FirFilter